damioresegun/AuOF_microbiome/README.md

 		- **png** or **tiff** for image format
 	- Plots and tables are generated in the output folder
 	- Open the R script file for more information
 	- **NOTE: There is a command line version of this script: "MicrobiomeAnalysis_cml.R".
 However, this is not recommended for use.
-In testing, it is often temperamental and requires some fixes.**
+In testing, it is often temperamental and requires some fixes.
+Seriously, this script will likely not work.**

 ## Outputs
 Outputs are generated for each isolate with a folder made for each folder and the results of each analysis step are placed in associated folders.
 For each major step, the folders to be generated and their contents are described below.